-May 2016 marked a milestone for Energias de Portugal (EDP) as the entire country kept its lights on for four consecutive days using only electricity generated by wind, hydraulic, biomass and solar power.
+This past May marked a milestone for Energias de Portugal (EDP) as the entire country kept its lights on for four consecutive days using only electricity generated by wind, hydraulic, biomass and solar power.
 This was apparently a first in Europe, if not the world, in terms of number of consecutive days of production and distribution of ‘clean’ energy alone.

 Yet relying more on renewables has been only one of EDP’s major goals in recent years.
 Another has been responding as quickly as possible to power interruptions from events such as recurring winter storms, frequent fog and interaction with lines by trees and large populations of protected birds – all of which adversely impact reliability.
 For example, one particularly heavy storm in January 2013 caused outages that affected over a million customers, some for several days.

 EDP is the largest electricity producer and distributor in Portugal, with a generating capacity of more than 24,000 MW and serving more than 6 million customers.
 EDPD Executive Board Member, Ângelo Manuel Sarmento, says that Portugal has considerable renewable energy resources of which wind and hydropower are the most cost-effective.
 Priority has therefore been placed on exploiting the two.
-Indeed, these sources now account for 33% and 24% respectively of total power generated, ranking EDP among the top ‘clean energy’ suppliers not only in Europe but also in the world
+Indeed, these sources now account for 33% and 24% respectively of total power generated, ranking EDP among the top ‘clean energy’ suppliers not only in Europe but also in the world.

 Moreover, when it comes to new investment in green energy, EDP has been closely involved in R&D that relies on floating offshore platform technology, which is claimed to offer significant advantages over wind power solutions based on the seabed.
 This has positioned the country and its supply partners at the forefront of ‘renewables’ technology.
 Given these types of initiatives, in 2015 EDP committed to increased green energy generation such that it will exceed 75% of total installed capacity by 2020.
 This is expected to reduce CO2 emissions from their 2005 baseline level by this same proportion before 2030.